 As a stay-at-home-mom, I have more time to meal plan around the sales than someone who is working 50 hours per week and coming home to hungry, tired children after work.

 At the same time, I work part time from home on this blog.
-So, I spend the nap time hours each day working instead of doing focused menu planning or coupon cutting.
+So, I spend the nap time hours each day working instead of doing intense menu planning or coupon cutting.

 Though we are frugal in order to get out of debt and save up for a down payment, we also choose to prioritize hosting our friends.
-That factors into spending more than we might if we never had anyone else over to dinner.
+So, we spend more than we might if we never had anyone else over to dinner.

 The bottom line is: Know your season of life.
 Then, plan and budget accordingly.